A Jigsaw Killer doll replica from the Saw movie franchise, sitting in a dingy bathroom

 The Mystery Rooms

-Founded in 2016 by adventure enthusiast Tom Hudson, The Mystery Rooms was created to send players on an unforgettable journey into the unknown – no hiking boots required.
-With three locations offering diverse adventures, these immersive escape rooms invite teams to dive headfirst into themed adventures.
+Founded in 2016 by adventure enthusiast Tom Hudson, the Mystery Rooms was created to send players on an unforgettable journey into the unknown – no hiking boots required.
+Offering a range of diverse adventures, these immersive escape rooms invite teams to dive headfirst into themed adventures.
 Designed on a grand scale, the rooms are perfect for larger groups, birthday parties, school excursions and corporate team-building sessions.
 Each game challenges you to uncover clues, crack clever puzzles and unravel the mystery before time runs out.
-Expect intricately detailed sets and interactive gameplay raise the stakes.
+Expect intricately detailed sets and interactive gameplay that raise the stakes.
 Success isn’t about prior knowledge; it’s about teamwork, creative thinking and keeping an open mind.

 Time Out tip: Age truly is just a number here; the more diverse your team members are, the better your chances of escaping.